Tight race in New Hampshire for Republican U.S. Senate nomination | Politics

 Tight race in New Hampshire for Republican U.S. Senate nomination

-It is the last in a series of nominating contests that have seen Republicans repeatedly select candidates aligned with former President Donald Trump, causing some in the party to worry this hurts their chances of winning control of the U.S. Senate in the Nov.
-8 midterm elections.
-Taking back either the Senate or the House of Representatives would give Republicans the power to bring Democratic President Joe Biden's legislative agenda to a halt and launch potentially politically damaging probes.

 A far-right candidate and a longtime state legislator were locked in a tight battle in New Hampshire in the Republican primary contest to face incumbent Democratic U.S. Senator Maggie Hassan as the midterm primary season came to a close.
-It is the last in a series of nominating contests that have seen Republicans repeatedly select candidates aligned with former President Donald Trump, causing some in the party to worry this hurts their chances of winning control of the U.S. Senate in the Nov.
+The election on Tuesday was the last in a series of nominating contests that have seen Republicans repeatedly select candidates aligned with former President Donald Trump, causing some in the party to worry this hurts their chances of winning control of the U.S. Senate in the Nov.
 8 midterm elections.

 Taking back either the Senate or the House of Representatives would give Republicans the power to bring Democratic President Joe Biden's legislative agenda to a halt and launch potentially politically damaging probes.
 The leading New Hampshire candidate, retired Army Brigadier General Don Bolduc, has echoed Trump's false claims about 2020 election fraud and questioned whether the Federal Bureau of Investigation should be abolished following its August search of Trump's Florida estate, where agents found a cache of classified documents.
 He has courted Trump, but Trump has not endorsed him.

-Bolduc faces state Senate President Chuck Morse, a lower-key figure who is backed by White Mountain PAC, a national Republican group that has spent at least $4.6 million on his behalf.
+Bolduc ran against state Senate President Chuck Morse, a lower-key figure who is backed by White Mountain PAC, a national Republican group that has spent at least $4.6 million on his behalf.
 Several other candidates have failed to gain widespread support.
-With 34% of the expected vote tallied, Bolduc had 35.5% of the vote while Morse had 35.1%, according to Edison Research.
+With 83% of the expected vote tallied, Bolduc had 36.8% of while Morse had 35.4%, according to Edison Research.
+A final result was not expected until Wednesday at the soonest.

 Morse would stand a better chance of defeating Hassan than Bolduc because he can appeal to independents who account for the majority of voters in the state, said Dartmouth College political science professor Linda Fowler.
 "If Bolduc gets the nomination, the independents will go to Hassan," she said.
 "If he doesn't get the nomination, the independents will have a serious choice."

-The state's Republican Governor Chris Sununu endorsed Morse on Thursday, saying he would be the most competitive candidate against Hassan.
+The state's Republican Governor Chris Sununu endorsed Morse, saying he would be the most competitive candidate against Hassan.
 Sununu has called Bolduc a "conspiracy theorist," while Bolduc has called Sununu a "Chinese Communist sympathizer."
 Sununu's decision last fall not to take on Hassan himself disappointed national Republicans, who believed the governor, a member of a well-known New Hampshire political family, would have easily unseated Hassan.

 That, along with the nomination of political novices including former football star Herschel Walker in Georgia and celebrity doctor Mehmet Oz in Pennsylvania, have dimmed Republicans' chances of winning Senate control.
 Top Senate Republican Mitch McConnell has put his party's chances of winning that chamber at "50-50" in public remarks, noting concerns about "candidate quality" without singling out any specific candidates.